arbs09/arbs09.dev/content/posts/pihole-install-dietpi/index.md

 +++
-title = 'installing pihole on dietpi' date = 2024-09-29
+title = 'Installing pihole on dietpi' date = 2024-09-29
 draft = false
 series = ["ultimate pihole"]
 author = "arbs09"
-description = "How to set up  Pihole - a Network-wide Ad Blocker on dietpi."
+description = "How to set up  Pihole - a Network-wide Ad Blocker on dietpi.
+What even is PiHole?
+Why do I even need a PiHole?" keywords = [
+    "pihole",
+    "dietpi",
+    "Raspberry Pi",
+    "how to install pihole on dietpi",
+]
+tags = [
+    "pihole",
+    "dietpi",
+]
 +++

 ## What even is Pihole?